 Sheets or Sleeping Bag?

-This they will most likely inform you about before you book the room, and you can also find more info about each hostel via the online booking sites like hostelworld.com, where other travelers rate and rank their personal experience from each place.
+Sometimes the hostels provide sheets and pillows for free, but often you have to pay extra for this.
+Sometimes they don’t even give you the choice but to pay extra, because they don’t allow sleeping bags.
+This they will most likely inform you about before you book the room, and you can also find more info about each hostel via the online booking sites, where other travelers rate and rank their personal experience from each place.

+hostels have private rooms – Many hostels have private rooms you can choose, which can be a nice thing if you’re a couple travelling together and want some privacy.
+You will find these are more similar to hotel rooms, however still a lot cheaper.
 The only major difference apart from no TV, room service or mini-bar, is that the showers and bathrooms are normally still shared with the others from the dorms.
 You can also book private room for more than two people.
 This is aimed for groups travelling together.

 What is a Hostel kitchen like?
 At the hostels there is usually a kitchen where you can cook your own food.
 This is a great money saver, as eating out everyday will add up fast.
 Some hostels also offer a simple but free breakfast.
 This usually includes tea, toast and a bowl of cereal with milk.

 A hostel is a great way to meet other like-minded travelers.
 Often there are common rooms where you can hang out, watch TV, meet others, make new friends and share travel stories. backpackers use hostels as ‘friend-makers,’ so if you are travelling alone and would like to meet new people, staying at hostels is the way to go!